KQM-git/TCL/characters/cryo/eula.md

 * **Glacial Illumination** does not snapshot.
 * **Lightfall stacks** are independent of enemies hit, meaning hitting multiple enemies will not net more stacks compared to hitting one enemy.
 * The initial hit of Eula's Q does not grant a **Lightfall Stack**.
+* **Lightfall Sword** damage is considered Elemental Burst damage, meaning it can be increased by the effects of 2pc NO.
+* Eula's burst meter is only depleted after her burst cast is complete.
+* The duration of **Glacial Illumination** cannot be increased by hitlag.
+* Eula’s Lightfall sword damage can be blocked by both [wooden](https://imgur.com/a/bL0UttC) and [geo](https://imgur.com/a/PU9gkvv) mitachurl shields.

 {% endtab %}
 {% endtabs %}